 We were already following this story, and I was so glad to hear you speak about it because I thought, okay, great.

-This give him a platform, let him justify this decision to the voters.
+Let him justify this decision to the voters.

-And because he ran in hid that told me all I need to know.
+And because he ran in hid, that told me all I need to know.

-The people want to be heard, I said to him.
+The people want to be heard.

 I said all of that to him.

-I said Well, and I had already emailed him.
+I said I had already emailed him.

-And by the way, did you see what his staff did to Matt Gates?
+By the way, did you see what his staff did to Matt Gates?

 I'm like, really?

-You're gonna tear up my Matt Gates?
+You're going to tear up Matt Gates?

 Well, he's not from Georgia.